 - Bring a small sauce pot full of water to a boil.
 Put the 4 large eggs, gently in the pot.
 Boil for 7 minutes, then drain the water and add ice to the eggs, set aside.

-- Toss the brussel sprouts on a sheet pan with 2 tablespoons avocado oil and 1 teaspoon salt.
+- Toss the Brussels sprouts on a sheet pan with 2 tablespoons avocado oil and 1 teaspoon salt.
 Spread them out flat over the sheet pan and pop in the oven- middle rack.

-- Add 2 tablespoons of avocado oil to the skillet and brown 6 meatballs at a time, 2 minutes a side, then transfer to a sheet pan.
+- Heat a large skillet over medium heat.
+When it comes to temperature add 2 tablespoons of avocado oil to the skillet and brown 6 meatballs at a time, 2 minutes a side, then transfer to a sheet pan.
 Repeat with the remaining meatballs and then put them in the oven.

-- Bake the meatballs with the brussel sprouts for 10-15 minutes until the sauce and noodles are ready.
+- Add the meatballs to the oven, with the Brussels sprouts, for 10-15 minutes until the sauce and noodles are ready.

 - Heat the skillet where the meatballs were browned and add a little extra avocado oil.
 Then add in the sliced garlic and fry until golden.
 Remove from the skillet.